Lazy days at the beach. Wine tours. Backyard barbecues. Fishing. Antiquing. Picnics. Art in the park. Hikes. Roadside fruit stands.

 Festival Players of Prince Edward County

 Festival Players of Prince Edward County, formed in 2006, produces an entirely Canadian season of plays, including new works.
 The high-calibre professional theatre travels to various rural communities across the County, with stops this season to be announced.
+New this year is Sounding Ground, a series of five original audioplays written to lead audience members on a walking journey around the town of Picton.

 St. Jacobs Schoolhouse Theatre

-11 Albert St.
+11 Albert St

 Set in a renovated 1867 village schoolhouse in the heart of Mennonite country, St. Jacobs Schoolhouse Theatre professional theatre is high on charm.
 With only 100 seats and remarkable acoustics, the intimate atmosphere lends itself to cabaret-style performances, where you can enjoy a beverage at your table that’s positioned just a few feet from the stage.
 The theatre is another member of the Drayton Entertainment family.
-Enjoy four performances from August to December, including three weekends of comedy.

 St. Jacobs Country Playhouse